Stitching the Sacred

 Day 1 - bud - start with an idea, a story

 Check in from 2pm onwards on Thursday 19th of June.
 Take time to settle into your accommodation, set up tents, walk the Lake Corrong lakebed, grab a cuppa, wander into Hopetoun, or swim in Lake Lascelles.
-Gather at 4pm for our opening circle and meet your fellow campers, facilitators and organisers.
-Be introduced into the rich tradition of ancestor dolls, and the long history of making figures to act as an interface between humans and their ancestors or deities.
-Break for dinner.
-After dinner, hear the story of Vasilisa the beautiful and how feeding energy into a form, figure or craft object can lead to help given in times of need.
+Gather at 4pm for our opening gathering and meet your fellow campers, facilitators, and volunteer organisers.
+Be introduced into the rich tradition of ancestor dolls, the crafting process, the need for self-care, and how we can support each other as a group.
+Break for a shared bring-a-plate dinner.
+After dinner, hear the story of Vasilisa the beautiful and how feeding energy into a form, figure or crafted object can lead to help given in times of need.
+Space for dreaming, conversation, and reflection.

 Day 2 - blossom - flesh it out